failsafe-go/failsafe-go.dev/policies.md

 ### Composition Recommendations

-A typical policy composition might place a `Fallback` as the outer-most policy, followed by a `RetryPolicy`, a `CircuitBreaker` or `RateLimiter`, a `Bulkhead`, and a `Timeout` as the inner-most policy:
+A common policy composition might place a `Fallback` as the outer-most policy, followed by a `RetryPolicy`, a `CircuitBreaker` or `RateLimiter`, a `Bulkhead`, and a `Timeout` as the inner-most policy:

 ```go
 failsafe.NewExecutor[any](fallback, retryPolicy, circuitBreaker, bulkhead, timeout)